Cheryl with Silos, Rotan Switch, Arkansas

 Cully Cooking, Rotan Switch, Arkansas

 When she was a girl, photographer Lisa McCord spent summers and holidays at Rotan, her grandparents’ Arkansas cotton farm.
-Some of her earliest memories are of her nanny Cully’s cooking: black eye peas and fried chicken.
-She remembers singing and praying at Cully’s church and watching the bandana-clad women who worked in the fields.
-At dark, after long days of hoeing, they’d gather in big trucks and make their way home.
+Some of her earliest memories are of singing Sweet Jesus, Carry Me Home and praying at her nanny Cully’s church.
+She remembers her cooking and spending time with her on hot, humid days.

 The artist’s parents were both teenagers when she was born, and they moved frequently- thirteen times throughout her childhood.
 Rotan was always there, and McCord credits this place and these people with helping to raise her.

-In the early 1980s, the photographer, then in her 20s, began documenting the lives of the African American tenant farming community.
-Most of the people she visited at home, at church, and in cafes were longtime friends who had known her as a child, or in Cully’s case, had been an integral part her girlhood.
+Most of the people in the photographs she visited at home, at church, and in cafes were longtime friends who had known her as a child, or in Cully’s case, had been an integral part of her girlhood.

-McCord eventually grew up and had a family of her own.
-The negatives she had from Rotan took a backseat until at last she was able to return to them.
+As McCord grew up, the negatives she had from Rotan took a backseat for decades until at last she was able to return to them.
 Looking back, she was moved not only by their personal value but also their historical implications.
-She published the book Rotan Switch, immortalizing her early years and the people who shaped and cared for her.
+Representation and inclusion—and the acknowledgement of injustice in America—have remained at the forefront of her mind as she’s revisited these images.
+She published the book Rotan Switch, immortalizing her early years and the people who shaped, loved, and cared for her.

 A Humid Day, Rotan Switch, Arkansas